Susan Foreman: Television

 Susan is introduced in the first Doctor Who story, An Unearthly Child (1963), with the first episode focusing on her as an unusual teenager with an advanced knowledge of history and science.
 This catches the attention of her teachers at Coal Hill School, Ian Chesterton (William Russell) and Barbara Wright (Jacqueline Hill), who follow her home to a junkyard owned by an unseen proprietor named I. M. Foreman.
 It is implied within the story that Susan took the surname "Foreman" from this junkyard sign as an alias for use at the school, for when her chemistry teacher assumed that her grandfather was "Doctor Foreman" the Doctor replied, "Doctor who?
 What's he talking about?", indicating that he was unfamiliar with the surname.
 It is revealed that she and her grandfather, the Doctor (William Hartnell), are exiles from their own people in "another time, another world" and have been travelling through space and time in a machine she named the TARDIS from the acronym "Time and Relative Dimension in Space".
-As Ian and Barbara have gained this knowledge, the Doctor whisks them away in the TARDIS against their will, and he cannot accurately fly the machine.
+As Ian and Barbara have gained this knowledge, the Doctor whisks them away in the TARDIS against their will, but he cannot accurately fly the machine.

 Susan continues to travel with the Doctor and her two teachers until the 1964 serial, The Dalek Invasion of Earth.
 During the events of that story, Susan falls in love with David Campbell (Peter Fraser), a young freedom fighter in the 22nd century.
 However, Susan feels that she has to stay with and take care of her grandfather.
 The Doctor, realising that Susan is now a grown woman and deserves a future away from him, locks her out of the TARDIS and leaves after a tearful farewell.
-Ford reprised the role of Susan on television in the 20th anniversary special The Five Doctors (1983), but no mention of David, or what became of him, was made on screen.
+Ford reprised the role of Susan on television in the 20th anniversary special "The Five Doctors" (1983), but no mention of David, or what became of him, was made on screen.
 In the novelisation of the same story, they are still married.
 Ford also reprised her role for the 1993 charity special Dimensions in Time.